GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 ## Overview {: #overview }

-The Storage API provides an extension-specific way to persist extension data and state.
-It's similar from the web platform's storage APIs ([IndexedDB][mdn-indexeddb], [localStorage][mdn-localstorage]), but has been optimized to meet the storage needs of extensions:
+The Storage API provides an extension-specific way to persist user data and state.
+It's similar to the web platform's storage APIs ([IndexedDB][mdn-indexeddb], [localStorage][mdn-localstorage]), but has been optimized to meet the storage needs of extensions.
+The following are a few key features:

 - Data is serialized as JSON strings and stored as objects.
 - Storage is asynchronous with bulk read and write operations.
-- Storage data persists when the user clears cache and browsing history.
+- Storage data persists when the user clears the cache and browsing history.
-- Can be used by content scripts, service worker, and other extension contexts.
+- Available in the service worker, content scripts, and other extension contexts.
-- A user's extension settings persist even when using [split incognito behavior][incognito].
+- A user's extension settings persist even when using [split incognito][incognito].
-- Offers an exclusive read-only managed storage area for enterprise policies.
+- Offers an exclusive read-only [managed storage area][manifest-storage] for enterprise policies.

 {% Details %}
 {% DetailsSummary %}
-💡 Can I use localStorage in my extension?
+💡 Can extensions use Windows.localStorage?
 {% endDetailsSummary %}

-Even though extensions can use [Window.localStorage][mdn-localstorage] in certain contexts (popup and other HTML pages), it is not recommended for the following reasons:
+Even though extensions can access [Window.localStorage][mdn-localstorage] in some contexts (popup and other HTML pages), it is not recommended for the following reasons:

 - The service worker cannot access localStorage API.
 - Content scripts share the localStorage of the host page.